PaddlePaddle/PaddleDetection/docs/tutorials/PrepareMOTDataSet.md

 - [Citations](#Citations)

 ### MOT Dataset
-PaddleDetection use the same training data as [JDE](https://github.com/Zhongdao/Towards-Realtime-MOT) and [FairMOT](https://github.com/ifzhang/FairMOT).
+PaddleDetection uses the same training data as [JDE](https://github.com/Zhongdao/Towards-Realtime-MOT) and [FairMOT](https://github.com/ifzhang/FairMOT).
 Please download and prepare all the training data including Caltech Pedestrian, CityPersons, CUHK-SYSU, PRW, ETHZ, MOT17 and MOT16.
 MOT15 and MOT20 can also be downloaded from the official webpage of MOT challenge.
 If you want to use these datasets, please **follow their licenses**.

 ### Data Format
 These several relevant datasets have the following structure: